COVID two years on: World still awaits answers about virus origin | DW | 11.01.2022

 US President Joe Biden ordered the American intelligence community to conduct investigations into the origin of the virus , while the World Health Organization (WHO) has repeatedly urged Beijing to share data about the initial outbreak in Wuhan.

-Last January, the WHO sent a team of scientists to China to carry out an investigation, a process that was heavily scrutinized by the Chinese government.
+Last January, the WHO sent a team of scientists to China to carry out an investigation, a process that was closely scrutinized by the Chinese government.

-The team concluded that it was extremely unlikely for the virus to have been leaked from a lab.
+The team concluded that it was extremely unlikely that the virus leaked from a lab.
 The team also claimed that the virus may have jumped from animals to humans.

 The results were met with skepticism and experts urged the WHO to launch further investigations after failing to provide clear evidence about the origin of the virus.
 Even though the WHO tried to revive the investigation, China has rejected the global health body's plan, emphasizing that Beijing can't accept another origin-tracing probe.